From flocking to jamming in collective cell dynamics: a Vicsek-like model including contact forces: Description and analysis of the model

 \begin{prop} Let \( Q = \{ \X \in \mathbb{R}^{2N} \mid \forall i < j, \, D_{ij}(\X) \geq 0 \}\) be the set of admissible configurations and assume that \( \mathbf{U} \) is Lipschitz and bounded.
 Then, for any initial data \( (\X_0, \theta_0) \in Q \times \mathbb{R}^N \) and any time \( T > 0 \), there exists a unique absolutely continuous solution\footnote{A function $f:[0,T]\to\R^N$ is said absolutely continuous if each component is in $L^1(0,T)$ and has a weak derivative in $L^1(0,T)$.
 The set of absolutely continuous solution of the interval $(0,T)$ is also denoted $(W^{1,1}(0,T))^N$.} on the interval $(0,T)$ to the system

 \reviewerA{Moreover, this is also the unique absolutely continuous solution to Eq. \eqref{eq:proj_complet}.} \end{prop}

-\begin{proof} As stated in the proof of Theorem 2.30 (p.~40) in \cite{these_venel}, the existence and result follows from the fact that $\mathcal{N}_\X \times \{0\}$ coincides with the normal proximal cone of $Q\times \R^N$ at point $(\X,\theta)$ and that $Q\times\R^N$ is uniformly prox-regular. \reviewerA{Moreover, this properties also implies the equivalence with the initial problem as stated in \cite{bernicot2010differential} (prop 3.3).} Let us check that these two properties.
+\begin{proof} As stated in the proof of Theorem 2.30 (p.~40) in \cite{these_venel}, the existence and result follows from the fact that $\mathcal{N}_\X \times \{0\}$ coincides with the normal proximal cone of $Q\times \R^N$ at point $(\X,\theta)$ and that $Q\times\R^N$ is uniformly prox-regular. \reviewerA{Moreover, these properties also imply the equivalence with the initial problem as stated in \cite{bernicot2010differential} (prop 3.3).} \reviewerAA{Let us check that these two statements are true.}

 From \cite{these_venel} (Prop.
 3.9 p.
 48) , the polar cone $\mathcal{N}_{\X}$ actually coincides with the proximal cone of $Q$ at $\X$, which is denoted $N(Q, \X)$ and is defined by:

 where $\Proj_Q(\mathbf{Y})$ denotes the set of all elements of $Q$ that realize the minimal distance between $\mathbf{Y}$ and $Q$.
 Adding the angle variable results in the following identities: